umputun/tg-spam/site/docs/index.md

 There are 4 files used by the bot to detect spam:

 - `spam-samples.txt` - list of spam samples.
 Each line in this file is a full text of spam message with removed EOL.
-I.e. the orginal message represented as a single line.
+I.e. the original message represented as a single line.
 EOLs can be replaced by spaces
 - `ham-samples.txt` - list of ham (non-spam) samples.
 Each line in this file is a full text of ham message with removed EOL
 - `exclude-tokens.txt` - list of tokens to exclude from spam detection, usually common words.
 Each line in this file is a single token (word), or a comma-separated list of words in dbl-quotes.
 - `stop-words.txt` - list of stop words to detect spam right away.
 Each line in this file is a single phrase (can be one or more words).
 The bot checks if any of those phrases are present in the message and if so, it marks the message as spam.